notclency/fraudulent-transaction-detector/README.md

 **Model Evaluation:** Performance analysis using accuracy, confusion matrix, and classification report.

 ## Prerequisites
-Ensure you have Python 3.9+ installed including up to date versions of the following libraries:
+Ensure you have Python 3.9+ installed including up to date versions of the following libraries and packages:

 * pandas
 * plotly